SaibalPatraDS/PostgreSQL/Working with Stock Data/descriptions.md

 The table is designed to store daily stock market data, allowing for analysis and insights into price movements, trading volumes, and more.
 The primary key constraint on the `Date` column ensures uniqueness and easy retrieval of data for specific dates.

-Note: The data types chosen for the columns (`NUMERIC` and `INTEGER`) are suitable for representing decimal numbers with high precision and whole numbers, respectively.
+**Note**: The data types chosen for the columns (`NUMERIC` and `INTEGER`) are suitable for representing decimal numbers with high precision and whole numbers, respectively.
 These data types provide flexibility for handling financial data accurately.